Baby is allergic to diapers: what should I do?

 It takes the form of redness, the appearance of small pimples and shiny patches.
 These symptoms appear in the area covered by the diaper: buttocks, genitals and upper thighs.

-To prevent diaper rash, you need to change your baby's diaper regularly, every 3 to 4 hours, as soon as he or she has urinated or had a bowel movement.
-Also remember to air your baby's bottom several times a day for a few minutes.
+To avoid diaper rash, you should change your child's diaper regularly, as soon as he or she has urinated or had a bowel movement, approximately every 3 to 4 hours.
+Remember also to air your baby's bottom several times a day for a few minutes.

 What to do in case of diaper allergy?

-If you notice symptoms similar to those described above, visit your paediatrician to find out the cause of the irritation and avoid confusing allergies with other pathologies.
+If you notice symptoms identical to those described above, visit your paediatrician to find out the cause of the irritation and avoid confusing allergy with other pathologies.

-You can also consult an allergist to determine more precisely the diaper components responsible for irritation.
-In case of diaper rash, do not use liniment, as the basic ph of the lime water contained in liniment can accentuate redness.
+You can also consult an allergist to determine more precisely which diaper components are responsible for the irritation.
+In case of diaper rash, don't use liniment, as the basic ph of the lime water in liniment can accentuate redness.

 Changing diaper brands

-The first thing to do is to change diaper brands so that baby's skin is no longer in contact with the allergen in question.
-The recommended diapers are :
+The first thing to do is to change diaper brand so that baby's skin is no longer in contact with the allergen in question.
+The recommended diaper brands are :

-• SIf there are prints on the coating, the ink must be solvent-free;
+• If printed on the diaper, the ink should be solvent-free;

-• Bleached using the TCF (Total Chlorine Free) method;
+• Bleached according to the TCF (Total Chlorine Free) method;

-• Composed of organic materials to guarantee the absence of pesticides;
+• Made from organic materials to guarantee pesticide-free use;

-Beware of claims such as "dermatologically tested" or "hypoallergenic", as these are compulsory claims which in no way guarantee that the diaper is safe for your child.
+Beware of claims such as "tested under dermatologicalcontrol" or "hypoallergenic", as these are compulsory claims which in no way guarantee that the diaper is healthy for your child.

 We recommend that you choose ecological or organic disposable diapers.
 They use natural materials, some of which are biodegradable, add no perfumes, and contain no endocrine disruptors or harmful agents.
 The training pants are also a perfect alternative to disposable diapers.
 As well as saving money, you'll keep baby dry and help him potty train like a big kid!

-If you use cloth diapers, an allergy may be triggered by lthe use of certain materials, as well as certain detergents and fabric softeners , which contain irritants that promote rashes.
+If you use cloth diapers, an allergy may be triggered by the use of certain materials, as well as certain detergents and fabric softeners , which contain irritants that promote rashes.

 Prevent allergies with regular diaper changes

-To avoid irritation, diaper rash, allergies or any other inconvenience, it is essential to change your baby regularly.
-You should change your baby's diaper every time he or she feeds or drinks, and as soon as the diaper is full of stool.
+To avoid irritation, diaper rash, allergies and other inconveniences, it's essential to change your baby regularly.
+You should change your baby every time he or she feeds, and as soon as the diaper is full of stool.
 Prolonged contact between stool and baby's skin leads to maceration, and the acidity of stool and urine can irritate the skin.

-We also recommendusing organic and natural hygiene products.
+We also advise you touse organic and natural hygiene products.
 Choose liniment which is excellent for preventing irritation.
 It moisturizes and protects your baby's fragile skin.

 In case of allergy or if the redness doesn't go away, your doctor will prescribe a zinc oxide-based cream, most of the time.
-This helps to heal the allergy or diaper rash, thanks to the healing properties of the cream, which is applied to the lesions in sufficient quantity.
+This helps to heal the allergy or diaper rash, thanks to the healing properties of the cream, which should be applied to the lesions in sufficient quantity.

 Diaper allergy FAQ